salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 == How To Use ==

-You can change permalink by  following steps.
+You can change the permalink by following the steps.

 - Edit your post where you want to edit the permalink.
 - In the permalink box insert your desired permalink and update the post.
 - Note: Some time it's can take more time to update with Wp Permalink Manager.
-- Preview your post and see your post permalink is changed
+- Preview your post and see your post permalink is changed.